Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: Statistical Anisotropy of the free-free emission from DM halos

-Figs.~\ref{fig: dlnC_ell_dlnz_1h} and~\ref{fig: dlnC_ell_dlnz_2h} show the redshift distribution for the one- and two-halo terms respectively.
+Figures~\ref{fig: dlnC_ell_dlnz_1h} and~\ref{fig: dlnC_ell_dlnz_2h} show the redshift distribution for the one- and two-halo terms respectively.
 The dependence of the peak location on $\ell$ modes is different between the one- and two-halo terms.
 In the one-halo term, the peak location depends on $\ell$ modes.
 It moves toward lower redshifts as the $\ell$ mode decreases.
-This is because the apparent size of DM halos are important through $I_\ell$.
+This is because the apparent size of DM halos is important through $I_\ell$.
 As shown in the mass contribution of the one-halo term in Fig.~\ref{fig: dlnC_ell_dlnM_1h}, most of the contributions come from small-mass halos as the Poisson contributions.
 On small $\ell$ modes, the larger apparent angle size the DM halos have, the smaller the suppression of the Poisson noise is, because the suppression is proportional to $\ell/\ell_{\rm halo}^3$, where $\ell_{\rm halo}$ is the $\ell$ mode corresponding to the apparent angular size of halos.
 Therefore, since DM halos at lower redshift have large apparent angular scales, the peak locates on lower redshifts as the $\ell$ mode becomes small.
+On the other hand, in the two-halo terms, all $\ell$ modes have a sharp peak at the same redshift, $z\sim 3$.
+The two-halo term has a strong dependence on the abundance of DM halos with $M_{\m{halo}} \sim 10^{10}~{M}_\odot$ because of $C_{\ell}^{\m{2h}} \propto (dn_{\m{halo}}/dM_{\m{halo}})^2$.
+DM halos with $M_{\m{halo}} \sim 10^{10}~{M}_\odot$ actively form at $z\sim 3$.